Fraser-Greenlee/SpatialDataIncidentResponse/README.md

 **Dependencies:** Numpy, Pandas, Geopandas, GPXpy, ODF

 **Function:**
-- ingests APs and RVs recorded in spreadsheets (spreadsheet and QGIS mapping templates are provided)
+- ingests APs and RVs recorded in spreadsheets
-- APs and RVs - adds accurate spatial conversions from longitude and latitude coordinates to:
+- APs and RVs - adds spatial conversions from longitude and latitude coordinates to:
   - British National Grid easting and northing
   - Ordnance Survey 1m grid reference
   - What3Words address